exercism/elm/docs/contributing-concept.md

 A [concept exercise][product-concept] aims to teach a single concept in a given language.
 It should have a clear learning goal and provide enough boilerplate to avoid the student having to learn unnecessary code.
 The associated concept has its own documentation, independent of the concept exercise.
-Concepts may have other concepts as prerequisites and be locked until the concept exercises of the prerequisites concepts are completed.
+Concepts may have other concepts as prerequisites and be locked until the concept exercises of the prerequisite concepts are completed.
-Concepts exercises difficulty should not increase as the track progresses.
+Concept exercise difficulty should not increase as the track progresses.
-A concept exercise should be solvable in 5 to 10 minutes by any developper familiar with the prerequisites concepts.
+A concept exercise should be solvable in 5 to 10 minutes by any developper familiar with the prerequisite concepts.

 Now that we are familiar with what a concept exercise is, let's detail how to implement one, and it's associated concept.
 For reference, the detailed [spec of a concept exercise][concept-exercise-spec] and of a [concept][concept-spec] are available in exercism [docs repository][docs-repo].